-When you hear the fire alarm (bell ringing)
+When you hear the fire alarm (bell ringing):

-- 1. Listen to the teacher - 2.
-Leave the classroom in single file and walk quietly - 3.
-Turn off the lights, air conditioning unit and shut the door (to indicate that the room is all clear) - 4.
-Follow the posted evacuation route, if unsure, go to the nearest safe exit - 5.
-Go to your designated area at the Soccer Field (unless your teacher tells you otherwise) - 6.
-Once in your designated area, the teacher/residential advisor will hold up a colored card to indicate that this class is accounted for. - 7.
-Do not go back into the building until you hear "all clear" from the Director or Principal.
+- 1. Listen to the teacher. - 2.
+Leave the classroom in single file and walk quietly. - 3.
+Turn off the lights, air conditioning unit, and shut the door (to indicate that the room is all clear). - 4.
+Follow the posted evacuation route.
+If unsure, go to the nearest safe exit. - 5.
+Go to the designated area on the soccer field (unless your teacher tells you otherwise). - 6.
+Once at the designated area, the grade level advisor/residential advisor will hold up a green colored card to indicate that the class is accounted for.
+If there is a missing person, the advisor/residential advisor will hold up the red colored card. - 7.
+Do not go back into the building until you hear "all clear" from the Principal or Director.